 - Battery: Without Battery (also available is an ejectable battery)

 The Away suitcases are by no means budget-friendly, but I consider quality luggage to be a worthwhile investment that can last you a lifetime.
 In my research, I found that comparable carry-on luggage and features from other brands cost at least double.
 In addition to the outstanding warranty, they also offer free shipping and a $20 off referral code!
+Click the link, add item(s) to your cart, then after you’ve entered your information at check out, the $20 referral promotion should appear.
 Every little bit helps.
+If you have any trouble with my link, feel free to send me a message @adventuresingourmet or via email firstname.lastname@example.org.

 I chose the black color because I found in reviews that some of the lighter colors can show scuffs more easily, and I personally prefer the sleek look of a darker suitcase.
 If you do have your eyes on a lighter color, they say that you can clean the exterior shell and interior nylon lining using a soft, damp cloth, warm water, and mild soap.
 If that doesn’t work, they also recommend using a Mr. Clean Magic Eraser to buff it away.
 The Eraser is amazing for so many things and good to have at home anyway!